Tips for Using an Underwater Metal Detector

 Shallow water metal detecting may be one of the most exciting ways to hunt.
 You are more likely to find valuable targets – like gold rings, coins, and other jewelry – than in most other locations.

-It’s really easy to lose change out of your pocket when you’re stripping down to your swim suit, and fingers that are covered in sunscreen are easy for rings to slip off of, often in the water.
+It’s really easy to loose change out of your pocket when you’re stripping down to your swimsuit, and fingers that are covered in sunscreen are easy for rings to slip off of, often in the water.
 That makes the shallow water of the shoreline the perfect place to hunt.
 And an extra advantage of shallow water metal detecting is that there will be far less trash for you to worry about wasting time on.

 Shallow Water Metal Detecting Techniques

 Using your metal detector in shallow water is a lot like beach detecting.
 Because the surf is moving over your feet, it’s important that you quickly mark any target that is located.
 The simplest way to accomplish this is to firmly plant one foot just behind the target and leave it there until the target is dug up.
 Once you’ve marked the target area with your foot, place your scoop in front of your foot that is marking the spot and get a deep scoop of sand.
 Without dumping or sifting the sand in the scoop, check the hole again with your detector.
 If the target is still there, dump your scoop and get another scoopful of sand.
 If you no longer detect the target in the hole, then hopefully it’s in your scoop.
 Because of the nature of the moving water, you may have to scoop two or three times.
 Just make sure to re-check the hole every time.